 Obviously, if during a thunderstorm you can plainly see water coming through a foundation wall, then you clearly have identified a bona fide basement leak.
 However, if your basement is finished, establishing the cause of your leaky basement is much more difficult.

-Incorrect assumptions, cursory inspection and waterproofing contractor greed are the three primary reasons that homeowners spend money waterproofing a basement that isn't actually leaking.
+Incorrect assumptions, cursory inspection, lack of expertise and waterproofing contractor greed are the main reasons that homeowners spend money waterproofing a basement that isn't actually leaking.
 If the source of the leak in your basement isn't plainly visible you risk spending $1000s to fix a problem you don't have!

 Heavy Rains And Your Leaky Basement